carasaj/rent_vs_buy_/README.md

 ### The Tkinter Gui
 To begin this application open our File "gui_notebook.ipynb" in jupyter notebook.
 Run the cell containing the code, then maximize the Tkinter window that opens.
 This creates a pop out GUI where we are presented with our first step.

-Step 1: Select the city we are moving to, the dropdown menu displays 10 cities that can be selected from
+Step 1: Select the city; the dropdown menu displays 10 cities that can be selected from

-        Pick a city we would like to move to in our new role at FTX
+        Pick a city we would like to move toX

 Step 2: Click on Page 1 to continue, here the GUI displays a various data points related to the city we selected